rfgamaral/SlackUI/README.md

 ## Features

  - Minimalist user interface with native Windows look and feel.
- - Powered by the Chromium Embedded Framework (CEF).
  - Hide the application by minimizing to the notification area.
- - Sign in directly to your Slack team domain of choice.
+ - Sign in directly to your Slack team site of choice.
  - Open all external links with default system browser.
- - Persist all cookies, sessions and cache to the disk.
+ - Persist all cookies, sessions and cache to disk.
+ - Powered by the Chromium Embedded Framework (CEF).

 ## Download